Zeke133/BoSs/README.md

 - [x] **Scheduler must also set nextThread pointer**
 - [x] target for libC or not? use standart libC and exceptions? **write manual**
 - [x] #pragma once use and delete uint32_t where is not needed
+- [x] look like wrong thread SP in PendSV- problem was in std::function
+- [ ] write unit tests of scheduler
 - [ ] SLEEPING threads queue
 - [ ] Thread SLEEP()
 - [ ] Mutex and semafore